strapi/strapi/docs/v3.x/admin-panel/customization.md

 ## Change access URL

-By default, the administration panel is exposed on [http://localhost:1337/admin](http://localhost:1337/admin).
+By default, the administration panel is exposed via [http://localhost:1337/admin](http://localhost:1337/admin).
 However, for security reasons, you can easily update this path.
+For more advanced settings please see the [server config](https://strapi.io/documentation/v3.x/concepts/configurations.html#server) documentation.

 **Path —** `./config/server.js`.